er1czz/beyondwords/README.md

  - Only use text data generated within the free-trial period
  - Extract sentiment features, number of likes, words, characters, as well as their average by comment number for each user
  - Apply a stacking classifier (Random Forest, XGBoost, and Ridge combined by Logistic Regression)
- - Predicted nearly every conversion event (recall 0.99 , precision 0.60)
+ - Predicted almost all conversion events (recall 0.99, precision 0.60)

 5. Takeaways
  - Top predictive features: characters, words, and their averages